Get all information you need to make a successful and stress-free move across the ditch.

 You will need to get the below organised before you book with the relevant Australian road agency.

 Proof of identity: you will need two documents – one document must show your full name, and the day, month and year of your birth, e.g. current passport or birth certificate.
-The other must show at least your family name and your first given name in full, e.g. Medicare card, bank statement, telephone, gas, electricity or water bill up to 12 months old, and current Australian student id.
+The other must show at least your family name and your first given name in full, e.g. Medicare card, bank statement, telephone, gas, electricity or water bill up to 12 months old, and current Australian student ID.
 Documents must be original.
 Copies and certified copies are not acceptable.
 One of your proof of identity documents should show your signature.

 Proof of Australia address: you can use your bank statement (open an Australian bank account), utility bill as long as it has your name on it or any government letter.